llmware-ai/llmware/README.md

   - Markdown (.md) files are now parsed and treated as text files.
   - PDF and Office parser stack optimizations which should avoid the need to set ulimit -s.
   - New llmware_models_fast_start.py example that allows discovery and selection of all llmware HuggingFace models.
-  - Native dependencies (shared libraries and dependencies) now included in repo to faciliate local development.
+  - Native dependencies (shared libraries and dependencies) are now included in the repo to facilitate local development.
   - Updates to the Status class to support PDF and Office document parsing status updates.
   - Minor defect fixes including image block handling in library exports.

 - **17 Nov 2023: llmware v0.1.8**
-  - Enhanced generation performance by allowing each model to specific the trailing space parameter.
+  - Enhanced generation performance by allowing each model to specify the trailing space parameter.
   - Improved handling for eos_token_id for llama2 and mistral.
   - Improved support for Hugging Face dynamic loading
   - New examples with the new llmware DRAGON models.